qubole/spark-acid/README.md

 4. Note that even though reads are protected admin operation like `TRUNCATE` `ALTER TABLE DROP COLUMN` and `DROP` have no protection as they clean files with intevention from cleaner.
 These operations should be performed when Spark is not using the table.

 ## Contributing

-We use [Github Issues](https://github.com/qubole/spark-acid/issues) to track issues.
+1. We use [Github Issues](https://github.com/qubole/spark-acid/issues) to track issues.
+Please feel free to open an issue for any queries, bugs and feature requests.

+2. Pull Request can be raised against any open issues and are most welcome.
+   Processes or guidelines for the same is not formal currently.

 ## Reporting bugs or feature requests